mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Sleight of Hand skill has been used to entertain audiences and to commit petty crimes since the dawn of human interaction.
 Heroes with this talent are adept at nearly anything that requires quick and deft hands.

-**Skill Uses:** Perform magic tricks, pick pockets, juggle, palm objects, switch items undetected, cheat at games, create diversions with hand movement.

 ---

-##### Social Sciences (Logic)

-The Social Sciences skill covers the various observation-driven sciences dealing with the study of peoples and cultures.
-Heroes proficient in Social Sciences might be well-traveled lovers of alien cultures, or professionals in academia or public service.

-**Skill Uses:** Cite historical events, know and follow social customs, engage in academic debate, conduct social research, create archaeological digs, work as psychologists, scientifically study languages and their structures, recall facts about alien civilizations, understand religious practices, etc.

----

 ##### Spellcasting (Magic)

-The Spellcasting skill governs the control of magical energy in the form of spells.
-See *Chapter 9: Magic*.
+The Spellcasting skill permits the character to channel mana into effects known as spells.
+See Spellcasting.

+Default: No

+Skill Group: Sorcery

-**Skill Uses:** By spell type (Combat Spells, Detection Spells, etc.).
+Specializations: By spell type (Combat Spells, Detection Spells, etc.)

 ---